-The Career Center will host career fairs in Fall Semester 2021 to offer students and employers a chance to connect safely.
+The Career Center will host career fairs in Spring Semester 2023 to offer students and employers a chance to connect safely.
 If you are an employer interested in registering your company for the Fall 2022 Career Fairs please read more on our employer career fairs page.

 Students in all majors are encouraged to participate and share how their interests and qualifications relate to different internships, co-ops, or full-time positions.
 We’ll help you prepare!

 You’re welcome to schedule an appointment to talk with a career consultant about improving your resume and preparing for the fair or sign up to attend a Career Fair Crash Course below.

 Health & Social Services Fair | February 8, 2023

 - UA Student Center Ballroom